jonwangio/Modeling-on-sparse-dense-covariates/README.md

 Background
 -------------------
 This snippet of scientific experiment is fully devoted to examine the accuracy in the problem of using point observations to recunstruct continuous field.
 You can imagine accuracy as a function of several properties of observation at hand: quality, density, distribution, variation, etc. Then there are several scenarios of field reconstruction accuracy depending on the combination of observation properties.
 Exhaustively exploration of the scenarios is fundamental to understand the potentials and limitations of observations in reconstructing the underlying continuous field(s).
 However, enumerate every scenario can be tedious.

-Thus I try to significantly narrow the scenarios down in order to have a clean and easy start.
-First, working as geospatial data scientist, I would like to frame the experiment within the field of geostatistics.
-Second, I will start with a special scenario where inference of continuous geospatial field through point observation is assisted by regularly gridded data, and envision that growing availability of airborne data would underpin this scenario as a major research theme very soon.
+Thus, here in this snippet, I try to significantly narrow down the scenarios in order to have a clean and easy start.
+First, working as geospatial data scientist, I would like to frame the experiment within the field of geography.
+But this is still overwhelming as there are already many version of _Kriging_ or _Gaussian Process Regression_.
+So, second, I will start with a special scenario where inference of continuous geospatial field through point observation is assisted by regularly gridded data, and envision that growing availability of airborne data would underpin this scenario as a major research theme very soon.
 This snippet would appear to be bizarre at the very beginning since it tries to be general on a very special case.
 But I believe as we build more upon the theme, the value would grow in either research or education.

+Concept and terminology
+-------------------
 Using Earth Observation (EO) data as a complement or even replacement of ground-based sparse measurements is prevalent in many mapping activities, relevant ones can be soil, humidity, pollutants, particles, energy and etc..
-Such application of EO data in understanding and interpreting geographic processes becomes universal along the increasing availability of satellite imagery data, which entitles the interpolating point measurements assisted by gridded imagery data as a scientific problem.
+Such application of EO data in understanding and interpreting geographic processes becomes universal along the increasing availability of satellite imagery data, which renders the interpolating point measurements assisted by gridded imagery data as a scientific problem.

-Concept
--------------------
 <img src="/images/00_origFunc.png" width="450" height="400">